 And this should not just be about houses.
-It is about the people who occupy them and the communities they live in.
+It is about the people who occupy them and the communities

-Breaching the barricade
+Breaching the

 It’s clear that limiting land supply by means of the Metropolitan Urban Limit (MUL, and now the proposed Rural Urban Boundary) is at the heart of the Auckland housing crisis – too few homes, over-priced dwellings, and a growing economic and social divide defined by access to housing.